• Skip to primary navigation

 Texture: Grainy yet workable, especially in wet recipes or when rehydrated with water.

-Usage: For a good mix, add 1 part cayenne to 4 parts smoked paprika.
-Use 1 tablespoon of this blend per 1 teaspoon of harissa for a gentle introduction in recipes like hummus or as a rub for grilled meats.
+Use 1 tablespoon of this blend per 1 teaspoon of harissa for a gentle introduction in recipes like hummus or as a rub for grilled meats, and finish with smoked salt alternatives for smoky finish.

 Homemade Harissa Paste: The Ultimate Replacement